 Thirty minutes of treadmill use at a 5 MPH setting can lead to burning anywhere from 240 to 360 calories, depending on how much you weigh.
 Similarly, a study from Harvard Health Publishing found that 30 minutes of moderate elliptical use can burn anywhere from 270 to 378 calories.

-Essentially, you’ll have the opportunity to burn calories using either machine.
+Essentially, you’ll have the opportunity to burn calories using a treadmill or elliptical machine.
 The amount you burn depends on your body weight and height, as well as the intensity and duration of your cardio workout.

 Research has shown that HIIT workouts—which are possible on both ellipticals and treadmills— are a great way to burn calories through cardio.